Building a Customizable UITextField with Combine

 }

 We talked about adding custom views in the text field as well.
 Since we modified the bounds of the text field‘s label we’ll need to consider the adjusted insets.
-Similarly to the overridden methods above, we‘ll need to override rightViewRect(forBounds:) like this:
+Similarly to the overridden methods above, we‘ll need to override rightViewRect(forBounds:)

 /// Sets padding for the `rightView` from the text field's edge.